Fzkuji/Machine-Learning/Covid 19/机器学习的Covid 19应用汇总.md

 The secondary aim is to identify the most susceptible people based on personalised genetic and physiological characteristics (Alimadadi et al., 2020).
 Personalised treatment strategies can mostly take benefit from precise classifications of the population based on categorised COVID-19 susceptibility.

-The hospitals also required advanced machine learning methods to analysepersonalised therapeutic effects to evaluate new COVID-19 patients.
+The hospitals also required advanced machine learning methods to analyse personalised therapeutic effects to evaluate new COVID-19 patients.
 This enhancement in the hospitals will increase the better care of each patient and also improve the local hospital arrangement.
 It is found that with the precise treatment monitoring based on the new “liquid” detection technologies, patients can be identified quickly with increasing affordability (Faulkner et al., 2020; IJzerman et al., 2018).

 ### After Turning Negative